nxbyte/Verilog-Projects/Project 2 – Combinational Logic/three_bit_comparator/README.md

 ## Objective

-This 3-bit comparator requires 2 three bit inputs and outputs whether the first input is greater than / less than / or equal to the second input.
+This 3-bit comparator requires two 3-bit inputs and outputs whether the first input is greater than / less than / or equal to the second input.
 In practice, the 3-bit comparator would compare two numbers and output the relation between them.

-To verify this module, the binary input bits were converted into their decimal representation and compared mathematically, example: inputs of 010 and 010 represent, 2 and 2, which the module would output 001 for GT, LT, and EQ, respectively.
+To verify this module, the binary input bits were converted into their decimal representation and compared mathematically, example: inputs of 010 and 010 represent, 2 and 2, which the module would output 001 for the ouputs: GT, LT, and EQ, respectively.

 ## Waveforms